tarxvftech/pim17/README.md

 Flash the img to your SD card, standard raspberry pi image instructions just like pi-star or raspbian.
 You'll have to unzip the img first, of course.

+You want 'armhf' for the pi0w and anything pi2 or below.
+You want aarch64 for pi3 and greater.

 ```
 gunzip pim17_armhf_edge.img.gz
 sudo dd if=pim17_armhf_edge.img of=/dev/mmcblk0 bs=4096 status=progress